Full Moon Festival, Hoi An - 10 days

 Overnight: Halong Bay, Deluxe Junk Boat | Breakfast, Lunch, Dinner

-A little time will be given to freshen up before boarding the our train (4 berth sleeper cabin, basic standard) on he ‘Reunification Express’ railway line to Hue.
+Later this evening there's a chance to freshen up before boarding the train (4 berth sleeper cabin, basic standard) on the ‘Reunification Express’ railway line to Hue.

 Overnight: Sleeper train | Breakfast

 Upon arrival to Hue we embark on a guided sightseeing tour of the 19th-century Nguyen empire capital.
 We visit the Thien Mu Pagoda, home to the oldest monastery in the city, whose 21m high tower has become something of a symbol for Hue and the citadel.
 Within the citadel is the Imperial Purple Palace, an exact copy of the Forbidden City in Beijing, with its impressive ramparts, formal moats and imperial palaces, some of which lay in ruin.

 In the countryside lies the Royal Tombs of the Nguyen kings, here we’ll view the elaborate mausoleums of Emperors Tu Duc and Khai Dinh.
 As the sun sets opt for a cruise in a long boat along the gentle Perfume River, beautifully illuminated at night.

 Overnight: Hue | Breakfast, Lunch

 Hue - Road of the Ocean Clouds - Hoi An.
 Today we take the scenic Hai Van Pass (Road of the Ocean Clouds), which offers magnificent views of beaches to one side and lush hills to the other.
 En route we stop for a walk along China beach, featured in Francis Ford Coppola’s movie ‘Apocalypse Now’.
 Perhaps enjoy a refreshing swim in the sea before continuing our journey south along the coast to Hoi An.